aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getCommentShape() {#getCommentShape--}

+<b>@deprecated.</b> Please use the 'commentShape' property instead.
 Get a Shape object that represents the shape attached to the specified comment.

 ```javascript
 getCommentShape() : CommentShape;